sisinflab/warprec/warprec/utils/config/README.md

 - Only `user_id` and `item_id` are strictly required.
 - If you're using implicit feedback, `rating_label` is optional.
-- `timestamp_label` is only needed for time-based split strategies.
+- `timestamp_label` is only needed for time-based split strategies or sequential models.
 - In case `header=False`, columns are expected to be ordered correctly.

 #### 🧬 Dtypes